Oh, boy! This is going to be a long post!

 The end has come...

 Selection Of Cues From Season Three.
-Below are links to some unreleased cues mentioned in the analysis (they come from Andy Price's official website):
+Below are links to some clean (with no SFX) unreleased cues mentioned in the analysis (they come from Andy Price's official website):

 The three cues below comes from Tom-Tom Studios' (the studios where the score was recorded) website: